But… choosing the right company to partner with is the key to making a turnkey real estate investment work for you.

-- First and foremost, they provide attractive simplicity to investors.
-Going solo when you invest in real estate means you take on all of the tasks yourself… and there are many!
+- First and foremost, they provide attractive simplicity to every real estate investor.
+Going solo when you invest in real estate means you take on all of the tasks yourself – and there are many!
 By handing over the day-to-day management to someone else, you get the cash flow benefits without the headaches.
 As Brandon Turner of BiggerPockets.com states, “A turnkey real estate investment company attempts to simplify the process, so you ideally will only need to write and receive checks.”

-- With turnkey investments, you don’t have to woo tenants… they come “pre-installed” on your property!
-With folks already in residence, you can count on immediate cash flow and avoid time-consuming—and often costly—marketing activities necessary to advertise your property.
+- With turnkey investments, you don’t have to woo tenants.
+Instead, they come “pre-installed” with your property.
+With folks already in residence, you can count on immediate cash flow and avoid time-consuming and, often costly, marketing activities necessary to advertise your property.

 - You can avoid the ROI guessing game.
 Instead of wondering what your cash flow might be with a specific rental property, you can step into your investment with a solid understanding of what kind of rental revenue to expect.

-- And perhaps most appealing, a turnkey investment allows you to stay put, wherever you are, while cashing in on a great investment property-even if it’s far from your own backyard.
+- And perhaps, most appealing of all, a turnkey investment allows you to stay put, wherever you are, while cashing in on a great investment property-even if it’s far from your backyard.